High Blood Pressure

 Our Independent Prescribers will review your questions and assess your suitability for the medication.

 Your medication is dispensed and delivered directly to you from our UK based Pharmacy.

+Hypertension, more commonly known as High Blood Pressure, is a condition that affects a huge number of poeple throughout the UK.
 In order for blood to move effectively around your body, a certain amount of pressure is needed to keep it flowing in a healthy way.
 However, if this pressure becomes too high over a period of time, it will narrow your blood vessels and put a strain on your heart.
 This is known as high blood pressure, or hypertension.
 It is believed that one in four adults in the UK have high blood pressure, but because the symptoms are hard to see, many do not realise they are afflicted.
 Reasons for high blood pressure vary, but things like age and unhealthy lifestyle choices play a big part.